 Space: Make sure you have a space to put out your mat and can move around easily.
 Think about lateral poses like warrior 2 or balance poses like half moon, as well as lying down poses where you take your leg to the side.
 If you want support for your standing poses, try to set up near a wall, countertop, bookcase, or your couch.
 Or have a chair nearby.

 Props: Common props we use are a strap, blocks, blankets, bolster and a chair.
 If you don't have these 'yoga' props, there are lots of substitutes you can use.
 A strap can be a scarf, belt, or tie; blankets can be regular blankets, towels or cushions; a bolster can be fashioned from rolled towels or blankets or simply a pile of towels or a cushion; a chair can be from your kitchen or dining room.

-Camera: It really is nice if the teacher can see you and interact with you, but I also understand that sometimes you don’t want to be on camera and that’s ok too.
-But if you want to be on camera take a couple minutes beforehand to test out the view.
+Camera: It really is nice if the teacher can see you and interact with you, but we also understand that sometimes you don't want to be on camera and that's ok, too.
+If you want to be on camera, take a few minutes beforehand to test out the view.
 You can turn on the camera on your device and see how you look in different positions.
-Play around with it and step back to see what you see… that’s what the teacher will see. if you are on a Mac computer, you can open the Photo Booth application; on an iPhone or iPad open the camera and then turn the lens so you can see yourself as if you were taking a selfie.
-I’m not all that familiar with non-apple devices but I assume there are similar features.
-Important point, be sure to turn the camera off before you start class.
-Otherwise, it seems that the camera doesn’t come on when you join the class meeting.
+Play around with it and step back to see what you see... that's what the teacher will see. if you are on a Mac computer, you can open the Photo Booth application; on an iPhone or iPad open the camera and then turn the lens so you can see yourself as if you were taking a selfie.
+Be sure to turn the camera off before you start class.
+Otherwise, it seems that the camera doesn't come on when you join the class meeting.